abahaa/actix-website/content/docs/whatis.md

 well as SSL/TLS.
 This makes it useful for building small services ready for distribution.

-Most importantly: `actix-web` runs on Rust 1.24 or later and it works with stable releases.
+Most importantly actix-web runs on Rust 1.24 or later and it works with stable releases.